 Covid 19 Reserve - set aside to help mitigate the additional costs associated with the pandemic in future years.

-Redundancy Reserve - for the potential liabilities resulting from redundancies from the Council's various transformational programmes
+Redundancy Reserve - for the potential liabilities resulting from redundancies from the Council's various transformational programmes set up costs of the company.

 Election Reserve - funds set aside to fund the cost of local elections.